 Here we have the typical Grado sound: Sparkle at the top, plenty of air, and a somewhat Sibilant sound when you push the volume to max.
 What does Sibilant mean?
 It’s a minor complaint, as I can just tick the volume down 1 or 2 on my phone and they sound fine.

-Mid-range is phenomenal as always, and the bass is there and doesn’t feel too lean.
+Mid-range is okay aside from that unnecessary and rather large 2k bump, and the bass is there and doesn’t feel too lean.
 You may take issue with a genre like EDM, as it simply doesn’t provide the slam that you’re going to get with a headphone like the V-Moda Crossfade M100.

 That said, there’s nothing really negative I can say about the overall signature, other than a minor sibilance issue.
 For the most part, it’s fast, fun, detailed, and enjoyable.

 The bass here is very tight and articulate.
 It’s a detailed, textured bass that knows it’s place.
 This is definitely not a bass head outfit, but I still found myself bobbing my head to stuff like Indie Pop, and bands like Chon, who fuse Metal, Jazz, Rock and Progressive music all into one.
 The bass sits nicely into the mix, and makes you realize the role that bass should play in a song.
 It was never meant to overpower the composition, but sadly that’s what it’s become.
 The 325e reminds us how bass should sound.

 The spike at 2k has been called unnatural, but in all honesty it only rears it’s ugly head every so often, and largely depends on the song.
 I will admit, it can be very grating and harsh at times, so be forewarned.